 For foam plastic insulation materials, like FPIS, strict regulations have been in place since 1976.
 Current requirements for FPIS used in exterior walls for commercial buildings of Type I, II, III, and IV construction are covered in Section 2603.5 of the International Building Code (IBC).
+Additional requirements for use of combustible materials in exterior wall coverings are found in Section 1405.
 These provisions represent some of the most comprehensive, stringent, and effective fire-safety requirements for use of a combustible material on exterior walls of buildings of any height.

 A key component of IBC Section 2603.5 is a full-scale, two-story wall fire test method known as the NFPA 285 standard.
 Many exterior wall assemblies including FPIS have successfully passed this test and are listed here.
 NFPA 285 has proven to be an effective indicator of acceptable fire performance since 1988.
 As evidenced by exterior fire events reported internationally, there is an absence of adverse life-safety protection consequences for buildings properly designed and constructed with (1) sprinklers and (2) either NFPA 285 or IBC Chapter 26 compliant exteriors using foam plastics or non-combustible exteriors.
-Using NFPA 285-tested assemblies when specifying FPIS ci on buildings of Type I, II, II, and IV construction is a code requirement and it provides confidence in successful assembly performance consistent with actual experience.
+Using NFPA 285-tested assemblies when specifying FPIS ci on buildings of Type I, II, III, and IV construction is a code requirement and it provides confidence in successful assembly performance consistent with actual experience.